Inverse of a Function

 We verify by computing $f \circ f^{-1}(x)$:

-[Because the composite of a function and its inverse is the identity function.]
+This works because the composite of a function and its inverse is the identity function, so $f^{-1}(f(y)) = y$.

 Course material curated by Mr. Nripendraswar Acharya